Imagine a space where the air feels fresh and clean yet you are not in the shower or bath tub, but bathing deep amongst the trees.

 The book was about a brother and sister holidaying in the South of France.
 They were staying with their parents on a farm in the country and they were allowed to spend a lot of time exploring on their own.
 Johnny was very fond of nature study and loved to explain things to Sophie.

 They explored the trails and cliffs, streams and waterfalls.
 They paddled down the river in a canoe, walked through the woods where they would see dragonflies, all kinds of birds, beetles, fish, farm animals and even bats!

 This book has always inspired me and continues to do so.
-Having a greater awareness of how you feel in nature can give you great clarity and help discover the reasons why you feel that way.
-Nature helps you to connect with who you truly are, with your inner core, the authentic self; discovering what really matters in life.
+Having a greater awareness of how you feel in nature can give you great clarity, help YOU to discover the reasons why you feel that way.
+Nature helps you to connect with who you truly are, with your inner core, the authentic self; discovering what really matters to you in life.